-Piston skirt, piston rod and trunk piston are three important parts of the piston arrangement in marine diesel engines.
-In this article we will learn about each one of them in brief.
-Piston Skirts
+Piston skirt, piston rod and trunk piston are three components of the piston arrangement in marine diesel engines.
+In this article we will learn about each one of them.

 Soft bronze rings are also fitted in the piston skirts.
 These bronze rings help during the running-in of the engine, when the engine is new, and can be replaced if necessary.